isobelpepp/CV/README.md

 **Compassion**

 It is hard to have effective teamwork without compassion, which is something I aim to bring to every workplace I am in.
 Along with other volunteers I developed a safer-spaces policy that we went through with every new volunteer.
-This encouraged people to leave preconceptions and to study internal biases that we all have.
+This encouraged people to leave preconceptions at the door and to study internal biases that we all have.
 In turn this resulted in a supportive and welcoming environment with everyone being able to work to best of their ability.
 This skill translated well into group projects and fostered a positive environment for the team to work in which inevitably led to more efficient, successful work towards a product.

 **Commitment**